brickcap/openresty_examples/book.md

 ```

-This has the effect of simplifying your architecture by guaranteeing that any data that is posted to the proxy is valid.
-So your application layer can focus on operating upon it without worrying about cleansing it first.
+This has the effect of simplifying your architecture by guaranteeing that any data that is posted by the proxy is valid.
+So your application layer can focus on working upon it without worrying about cleansing it first.
 Once you learn open resty you will be able to identify many such functions that can be better delegated to a proxy.
-It will simplify your application and use nginx and all it's low resource, fast performance goodness to the fullest.
+It will simplify your application and allow you to use nginx and all it's low resource, fast performance goodness to the fullest.
 Win win.

 "**But my application is working.
 I don't want to change any thing**"